Max Polyakov: Philanthropy

 In March 2022, Polyakov along with EOS Data Analytics appealed to the global remote sensing firms and organizations to provide real-time SAR data to support the Armed Forces of Ukraine with actionable intelligence.
-As the war in Ukraine unfolded, he donated over 100 million UAH to the “Army of drones” project and a significant donation to Serhiy Prytula Charity Foundation.
+As the Russian invasion of Ukraine unfolded, he donated over ₴100 million to the "Army of drones" project and a significant donation to Serhiy Prytula Charity Foundation.
 In August 2022 when a Ukrainian charity organization decided to purchase an SAR satellite for the crowdfunded money to cater for the needs of the military, they turned to Max Polyakov for his expertise in the space industry.
 The purchased satellite has already strongly helped in the battlefield, according to Ukrainian Ministry of Defence.

 Controversies

-A two-year study by the fact-checking web site "Snopes" led to an investigation by the BBC and Kyiv Post to show that before working in the space industry, Max Polyakov made his fortune from dating sites.
-Noosphere Ventures released a statement refuting Snopes investigation claiming that Max Polyakov had left the company in 2012 and connecting publication of the material with a lawsuit filed by former Firefly Systems investors.
-In December 2021, the U.S. government requested Max Polyakov to sell his stake in the rocket company Firefly Aerospace Inc. due to national security concerns, despite all the pre-caution measures taken by the management earlier and no prior questions to ownership.
-On February 24, 2022, it was announced that Polyakov and his company Noosphere will sell their stake in Firefly to AE Industrial Partners.
+A two-year study by the fact-checking web site Snopes led to an investigation by the BBC and Kyiv Post to show that before working in the space industry, Max Polyakov made his fortune from deceptive dating sites.
+Noosphere Ventures released a statement refuting Snopes' investigation, claiming that Max Polyakov had left the company in 2012 and connecting publication of the material with a lawsuit filed by former Firefly Systems investors.
+In December 2021, the U.S. government requested Polyakov to sell his stake in the rocket company Firefly Aerospace Inc. due to national security concerns, despite all the precautionary measures taken by the management earlier and no prior questions to ownership.
+On 24 February 2022, it was announced that Polyakov and his company Noosphere would sell their stake in Firefly to AE Industrial Partners.

+Aftermath

+After a lengthy conflict with US regulators, Ukrainian businessman Max Polyakov has been released from all conditions imposed on him and his companies prior to the Russian invasion of Ukraine.
+After stepping back from day-to-day operations, Polyakov was forced to sell his shares just before Russia’s invasion of Ukraine, resulting in significant financial losses.
+Although Firefly has since succeeded, with its Alpha rocket achieving full success in September 2023 and the company securing new business ventures, Polyakov won’t likely return to Firefly.
+He remains active in the space industry.

+Polyakov is quoted as saying, "I hope you now are happy.
+History will judge all of you guys."

 Personal life

 Polyakov moved to Silicon Valley where he co-founded the venture capital fund Noosphere Venture Partners in 2012.
 In 2021, Polyakov moved to Edinburgh, Scotland.
-In one of the interviews, Polyakov was described as “A lightning-fast talker with a rugby player’s build and a salesman’s disposition.”
+Polyakov has been described as "A lightning-fast talker with a rugby player’s build and a salesman’s disposition."

 Family

 Max Polyakov is married with four children.

-Polyakov’s father Valeriy wrote operating system software for Soviet space rockets.
+Polyakov's father Valeriy wrote operating system software for Soviet space rockets.
 His mother developed hardware systems meant to make the rockets reusable.